 Relevant certifications could be technical, vocational, or academic.
 These could also include any professional licenses, courses, or certificates sponsored by prestigious organizations.
 Certificates that you receive for participating in and completing free online courses such as Udemy’s course completion certificates should not be included in this section of your resume but should be added in a cover letter or another section to help demonstrate your enthusiasm and self-motivation for learning.

-Some of the most valuable and in-demand certifications in 2019 are:
+Some of the most valuable and in-demand certifications are:

 Certification in Cardiopulmonary Resuscitation (CPR)